mdimapilis/CSE110PagesMD/index.md

 * C++
 * C

-Now you can jump to my section about my (favorite fruit)[#my-favorite-fruit] or scroll down to see a cool image!
+Now you can jump to my section about my [favorite fruit](#my-favorite-fruit) or scroll down to see a cool image!

 This section will now show an image as a relative link